Ben R. Novosad, President and Chief Executive Officer

 Gary L. Palousek

-Gary L. Palousek is a farmer in Willacy County, where he has been growing cotton, milo and sugarcane for 39 years.
+Gary L. Palousek is a farmer in Willacy County, where he has been growing cotton, milo and sugarcane for over 40 years.
 He has served as a board member of three agricultural cooperatives in Willacy County and as president of two, and is a director and the secretary/treasurer of Willacy County Drainage District No. 2.
 He is a member and past chairman of the county committee of the USDA/Farm Service Agency and a member of the nominating committee and the advisory committee of Magic Valley Electric Co-operative.
 Mr. Palousek also serves on the parish council of St. Anthony's Catholic Church in Raymondville.

 CENTRAL TEXAS - REGION 8

 Phillip Munden and his wife, Darlene, run a cow-calf and stocker operation in Bosque County.
 Mr. Munden graduated from Sul Ross University with a bachelor's degree in range animal science and a master's degree in animal nutrition.
 He has been a Farm Credit customer since the late 1970s, serving the Capital Farm Credit board since its merger with the Heart of Texas PCA.
 After serving as chairman of Capital Farm Credit's compensation committee and vice chairman of the board, he has served as board chairman for nine years.
 He is currently chairman of the Bosque County Soil and Water Conservation board; and chairs the administrative council at Walnut Springs Memorial Methodist Church.